GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Methodology

 \subsection{Prototype Injection}

-Prototype-based methods are used in different machine-learning tasks to capture the essential key of the bottleneck variable of the input.
-Combining this technique with GIB could provide and extract a more meaningful subgraph of the input graph.
-Ultimately, we develop the prototype layer as a learnable component to discern predictive temporal patterns.
-To do so, we compute the similarity of the extracted subgraph and the prototype matrix as a predictive feature during forecasting.
-Using $G_{p}$, we can inject $G_{p}$ trainable variables to the first term of (\ref{eq:GIB}) i.e. \begin{small}$I(Y;G_{sub})$\end{small}.
-Based on the chain rule of MI, we can write: \begin{small} $I(Y;G_{sub})=I(Y;G_{sub},G_{p}) - I(Y;G_{p}|G_{sub})$ \end{small}, and then we can rewrite (\ref{eq:GIB}): $ \min_{G_{sub}} -I(Y;G_{sub},G_{p}) + I(Y;G_{p}|G_{sub}) + \beta I(G_{in};G_{sub})$.
-Due to some difficulty in computing the second term, we again use the chain rule of MI.
-We can decompose the second term, and we have a more extended expression:
+usepackage[normalem]{ulem} Prototype-based methods are machine learning techniques that represent data by identifying typical examples, or prototypes, which encapsulate the most relevant features of a dataset.
+These methods facilitate interpretability by allowing models to make predictions based on the similarity of new inputs to these representative prototypes.
+In our approach, we integrate the GIB with prototype-based techniques to extract meaningful subgraphs from input graphs.
+Specifically, we develop a learnable prototype layer designed to identify predictive temporal patterns.
+This is achieved by computing the similarity between the extracted subgraphs and a prototype matrix, which serves as a predictive feature during the forecasting process.
+Using $G_{p}$, we can inject $G_{p}$ learnable variables to the first term of (\ref{eq:GIB}) i.e. \begin{small}$I(Y;G_{sub})$\end{small}.
+Based on the chain rule of MI, we can write: